-- Revenue the Collection rate = Due to economic downfall the revenue collection projected at 85% vs Treasury Norms of 95% - Employee related Cost as percentage of Total Expenditure = 25- 40% - Contracted services as a % of total Expenditure = 5% - Asset renewal and maintenance as % of total PPE = 8% - Application of prepaid and flat rate at the Villages - Strategies to collect revenue Marapong and Thabo Mbeki - Indigent registrations - Budget to include asset replacement Reserves. - Cost containment Do more with less. - Own funding Projects directed at Revenue enhancement Projects and technical reports to unlock Grant Spending. - Attract investments for Lephalale Local economic development.
+- Revenue the Collection rate = Due to economic downfall the revenue collection projected at 90 % vs Treasury Norms of 95% - Employee related Cost as percentage of Total Expenditure = 25- 40% - Contracted services as at % of total Expenditure = 8% - Asset renewal and maintenance as % of total PPE = 5% - Strategies to collect revenue Marapong and Thabo Mbeki - Indigent registrations - Budget to include asset replacement Reserves. - Cost containment Do more with less. - Own funding Projects directed at Revenue enhancement Projects and technical reports to unlock Grant Spending. - Attract investments for Lephalale Local economic development